-Hiroto Kyoguchi net worth is more than $1 million.
-He is a Japanese professional boxer who has won 16 fights, and is undefeated in his professional boxing career currently holding WBA (Super) and The Ring light-flyweight titles earning thousands of dollars from them and also from sponsors so Mashoor estimates his worth around $1 million.
+Hiroto Kyoguchi’s net worth is $1 million.
+He is a Japanese professional Boxer.
+He has won 16 fights, and is undefeated in his professional boxing career earning thousands of dollars from them and also from sponsors so Mashoor estimates his worth around $1 million.

 Hiroto Kyoguchi Biography